 <amx:image id="i1" source="images/image-64.png"/>

 This would look just fine on a classic low-DPI display.
-However, on a HiDPI display, it still takes up the same space but since there are more device pixels, the image will look very grainy.
+However, on a HiDPI display, it still takes up the same space but since there are more screen pixels, the image will look very grainy.

-In order to look crisp and professional, you need to set a size so that each dot of color corresponds to at least one device pixel.
+In order to look crisp and professional, you need to set a size so that each dot of color corresponds to at least one screen pixel.
 For a HiDPI display, this means your image needs a width and a height specified such that you use 2 dots of image color information per HTML CSS “px” unit (e.g. a 64 by 64 sized image should be specified to use a width of 32px and a height of 32px.
 In code, your page should look like this:

 <amx:image id="i1" inlineStyle="width:32px;height:32px" source="images/image-64.png"/>

-Even if you still want to support legacy devices for your application, this same image (with the same specified width and height) will look beautiful on low-DPI screens because of how images are processed modern browsers.
+Even if you still want to support legacy screens for your application, this same image (with the same specified width and height) will look beautiful on low-DPI screens because of how images are processed modern browsers.

 Adobe Illustrator CS4 has a very frustrating object gradient editing tool.
 Chances are that you already have the colors of your gradient somewhere in your artwork but not necessarily have spent the time to create a swatch for it.
 It would be much easier if Illustrator actually let you choose your color stop colors with an eye dropper tool.
 Actually it does–but it isn’t very obvious.
 Here are the steps: